 FAQs: Disclosure by listed entities about jobkeeper payments

-This information sheet (INFO 263) answers frequently asked questions about a listed entity’s obligation to disclose information about jobkeeper payments, and how that information should be disclosed.
+This is Information Sheet 263 (INFO 263).
+It answers frequently asked questions about a listed entity’s obligation to disclose information about jobkeeper payments, and how that information should be disclosed.
 The obligation is imposed by section 323DB of the Corporations Act 2001 (Corporations Act).

 INFO 263 answers the following questions: